Buildings at OLVC

 This space is beautifully designed for a ‘living’ rosary in the woods.
 The garden consists of round stones, each representing a bead of the rosary in a large circle around a cross shaped garden.

 Winterized dormitory.
-Built in 2000, it sleeps 82.
+Built in 2000, it sleeps up to 68 people.
 It also has a meeting room accessible from the entrance The building is split into two halves to facilitate splitting genders during retreats, with bathrooms and showers on each side.

 Winterized dormitory built in 1986, named for a former counselor who attended OLVC in the 1980s.
-Sleeps between 55 and 66 people depending on age.
+It can sleep up to 55 peopl..
 Includes bathrooms and showers.

 Reach Out was built in 1950, and is not winterized.
-This building was previously used as an overflow cabin (could sleep 27 people) but is currently being used for storage.
+This building is being used for programming storage.